phcom/GGRV.github.io/usecase.md

 permalink: /Experiments/
 ---

-**Stress−ng** is a tool that loads and cause stress into a a computer system or within an application.
+**Stress−ng** is a tool that loads and causes stress into a a computer system or within an application.
 You can use it by downloading and installing to your system with the follow command:

 ```shell
 apt-get install stress-ng